knewkarma-io/knewkarma/README.md

 ## Feature Overview

 Knew Karma provides detailed access to Reddit data across various categories.
-Please refer to the table below for a complete overview of the features available:
+Refer to the table below for a complete overview of the features available:

 | Category               | Feature              | Description                                                     |